-And the big losers in this year’s FT ranking?
+And the big losers in the 2014 FT MBA Ranking?
 University College Dublin’s Smurfit School plummeted 27 places in the survey to a rank of 91 this year, from 64 in 2013, the single biggest drop of any school.
 Vlerick Business School suffered the second biggest fall, plunging 16 places to barely cling onto the Top 100 list at the very last numerical rank: 100 from a rank of 84 only a year earlier.

 Ultimately, the biggest losers are the schools that completely disappeared off the list.
 The highest ranked school that did a disappearing act in 2014?
 CUHK Business School in China which had been ranked 27th in 2013.
 The Financial Times does not explain why a school might not make the list in any given year, but it could because the newspaper failed to get a minimum sample of surveys back from alumni or a school chose not to participate.